cig0/old_blog/h4we-are-in-business-finallyh4.md

 ( What takes us to... )

 **There's a couple of rules to follow** (Oh, stop it, stop complaining! *Some rules* are always necessary)

-* When commenting try not to be a dick - no one like smart-asses.
+* When commenting try not to be a dick - no one like smart-asses
 * Have fun!

 ***